h3llrais3r/Auto-Subliminal/README.md

  * Install python cheetah package manually or use the installer from Auto-Subliminal (python setup.py install)
  * Start the script: " python AutoSubliminal.py "
  * A web browser should now open
- * Go to the config page, check the settings, make sure you set at least:
+ * Go to the config menu, check the settings and make sure you set at least:
-    * Path: Should point to the location where AutoSubliminal.py is located
+    * Root path: The location where AutoSubliminal.py is located
-    * Video paths: Should point to your root series and/or movies folder(s)
+    * Video paths: The root folder(s) of your series and/or movies
+    * Default language: Your primary subtitle language
+    * Subliminal settings: Your minimal match score and used providers
  * Restart Auto-Subliminal

 Enjoy your subtitles!